aws-samples/aws-modernization-with-gremlin/content/22_Setup_SockShop_Gremlin/25_test_sockshop/_index.md

 {{% /notice %}}

 #### If you are running this workshop on your own, follow this:
-Run the following command in your cloud9 terminal in order to grab the load balancer IP:
+Run the following command in your cloud9 terminal in order to grab the load balancer DNS name:

 ```
 kubectl get svc -o wide -n sock-shop | grep LoadBalancer